baldez300/project/sprint4.md

 3. **Documentation**: API Server Documentation:
    - Create documentation for the API server.
 This should cover most endpoints, request and response structures, authentication methods, and any other relevant information.

+4. Evaluating how your project aligns with the United Nations [Sustainable Development Goals at Metropolia University]

+[Sustainable Development Goals at Metropolia University]:https://www.metropolia.fi/kestavakehitys/en/Home